pakizarashid/thesis/README.md

 | F5-TTS | no — SIM stays at 0.41–0.43, attack success 91–92%, barely below the *unprotected* baseline |

-**Finding: protection transfer is also architecture-dependent — and it fails specifically on the architecture where attribution is strongest.** Attribution survives cloning on F5-TTS (ACC 0.8381 protected, 0.8187 after DEMUCS — a real but modest ~0.09 cost from protection itself), but the perturbation that works on YourTTS and transfers to XTTS-v2 essentially does nothing to F5-TTS's cloning success.
-The two halves of the defense decouple by architecture.
+**Finding: protection transfer is also architecture-dependent — and it fails specifically on the architecture where attribution is strongest.**

+Attribution survives cloning on F5-TTS
+(ACC 0.8381 protected, 0.8187 after DEMUCS — a real but modest ~0.09 cost from protection itself), but the perturbation that works on YourTTS and transfers to XTTS-v2 essentially does nothing to F5-TTS's cloning success.

+>The two halves of the defense decouple by architecture.

-**Status: done.**
+**Status: done**

 ---